stage3systems/pcw-a3-sgm/README.md

 ## Docker based development

+Copy the `dot_env_template` file to `.env` and fill in the secrets

 `make dev` will start the development environment.

-`make restore-dump` will setup the database with a production dump
+`make restore-dump` will setup the database with a staging dump

-You'll need to add entries to your `/etc/hosts` file to access the service, e.g. `127.0.0.1 localhost monson.pcw.a3`
+You'll need to add entries to your `/etc/hosts` file to access the service, e.g. `127.0.0.1 localhost monsontest.pcw.a3`

-After that you'll be able to access the service at http://monson.pcw.a3:3000
+After that you'll be able to access the service at http://monsontest.pcw.a3:3000

 ## Running the test suite